-P90X aims for a total body transformation within 90 days.
+P90X aims for a total body transformation within 90 days with a strict workout calendar.
 It aims to develop overall fitness and hence contains cardiovascular and flexibility workouts in addition to resistance training.

 P90X is largely responsible for popularizing the term ‘muscle confusion’ in the fitness community.
 The idea behind muscle confusion is that by constantly changing your workout routines, your muscles will never be able to get used to them.
 Hence, you will never plateau.

 Unfortunately, the whole idea of muscle confusion is flawed and is really more of a marketing gimmick that the company uses to differentiate itself.
 In order to make progress, the only thing that works is progressive overload.
 Research has backed up the use of the progressive overload method for both resistance and endurance training.

 While P90X’s website claims that muscle confusion is backed up by science, it curiously links to no research whatsoever.

 Does this mean that P90X doesn’t work?
 Should you stop reading right here?
 No, P90X definitely works; but the reason for it has nothing to do with ‘muscle confusion’.
 Skip to the ‘Verdict’ section if you really can’t wait to see why.

 In order to successfully run the entire P90X program, the following pieces of equipment are mandatory.